New Study Questions Effectiveness of Long-Term Aspirin Use for Cardiovascular Patients with Stents

 The report, published in the scientific journal Circulation, reviewed data on more than 7,500 patients with acute coronary syndrome, a term that describes a variety of heart diseases, including heart attacks, caused by a sudden reduction in blood flow to the heart.

 To treat this condition, each patient underwent a common procedure called percutaneous coronary intervention, in which doctors insert a small balloon inside the body to open the blocked artery.
 They also insert a metal mesh tube called a stent into the coronary artery that supports the blood vessels and maintains blood flow.
-To prevent blood clots after stent placement, most doctors recommend taking a combination of antiplatelet medications and aspirin for about a year.
+To prevent blood clots following stent placement, most doctors recommend taking a combination of antiplatelet medications and aspirin for regarding a year.

 “We often think, ‘What does aspirin really do other than dramatically increase the risk of bleeding?'” said Dr. Roxana Mehran, the study’s lead researcher and a cardiologist at the Icahn School of Medicine at Mount Sinai.